Ulpotha, Sri Lanka

 Ulpotha is a true escape where you can mix yoga, ayurveda treatments and a digital detox with real time out in nature.

 Ulpotha recruits expert international yoga teachers to lead the twice-daily classes throughout their season.
 All levels of yogi are welcome, and it’s recommended you plan to go for the full two weeks.
-If you can only make one week, you must have some basic yoga experience.
+If you are booking for just 1 week, rather than for the full two week program, or arrive during Week 2, on the 2nd Sunday, we highly recommend for Yoga beginners to arrive at the start of a new retreat in Week 1 in order to best benefit of the Yoga foundation teachings.
 Note you don’t have to do yoga if you come here – one repeat guest has been coming for years and has never been to a class.

-Each teacher has their own unique style, but most of them teach a version of vinyasa flow.
-Teachers vary each year, but Vinyasa flow teachers James Demaria (from Ibiza) and Mika de Brito (from Paris) lead a retreat every year, as does yoga therapy and acroyoga teacher Melissa Smith (from Canada).
+Ulpotha has hosted some of the world’s leading yoga teachers, each with their own unique style.
+Teachers vary each year, but Vinyasa flow teachers James Demaria (from Ibiza), Mika de Brito (from Paris), and Wade Gotwals (from the US) lead a retreat every year as does hatha flow yoga teacher Nigel Gilderson from UK.
 See the Calendar for the full programme.

 You can have ad hoc Ayurveda treatments or undertake a full programme of Ayurveda lasting from 3 days (for ‘Happiness’) right up to 28 days (for ‘Redemption’).
-Many guests on the yoga holidays do a full two-week Panchakarma (detoxification programme) alongside their yoga sessions.
+Many guests on the 2 week yoga holiday do a 10-day Namskaraya (Salutation) treatment package (detoxification program) alongside their yoga sessions.

 All ayurveda is overseen by Dr Srilal Mudunkothge, who has worked at Ulpotha for 12 years.
-During your initial consultation he will ask you questions about your general health and lifestyle, take your pulse, diagnose your ‘dosha’ (body type), offer you diet and lifestyle recommendations and suggest a personalised Ayurvedic programme or a one-off treatment.
+During your initial consultation (only for those who have pre-booked some Ayurveda), he will ask you questions about your general health and lifestyle, take your pulse, diagnose your ‘dosha’ (body type), offer you diet and lifestyle recommendations and suggest a personalised Ayurvedic programme or a one-off treatment.

 A wide range of holistic massages and other therapies are on offer from visiting therapists during your stay at Ulpotha, including Traditional Thai massage, foot reflexology, deep tissue bodywork and relaxing coconut oil massages.
-One treatment is complimentary each week, and you can add more massages at an additional cost.
+A one hour massage is complimentary per week’s stay and you can add more massages at an additional cost (USD-$80/per hour)-subject to the therapists availability.

 A mile from the nearest road and circled by mountains where monks still live in remote temples and caves, Ulpotha is a wonderful place for a total digital detox where all the influences of our technological age are absent.
 There are no glaring screens or newspapers, mobile phone reception is patchy so everyone switches off, and there are safes in each hut for you to hide phones and tablets away from temptation if you need.
 There’s also no electricity, bar one electric socket for charging phones if you absolutely must in the main house.
 What’s left is simply the beauty of the jungle, the hospitality of the Sri Lankan people and total peace.